quicwg/base-drafts/draft-ietf-quic-http.md

 with a Push ID that is greater than the maximum Push ID as a connection error of type H3_ID_ERROR.

-The header of the request message is carried by a PUSH_PROMISE frame (see
+The header section of the request message is carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
-{{frame-push-promise}}) on the request stream which generated the push.
 This allows the server push to be associated with a client request.

 Not all requests can be pushed.
 A server MAY push requests which have the following properties:

-- cacheable (see Section 4.2.3 of [RFC7231])
+- cacheable (see Section 7.2.3 of {{!Semantics}})
-- safe (see Section 4.2.1 of [RFC7231])
+- safe (see Section 7.2.1 of {{!Semantics}})
-- does not include a request body
+- does not include a request body or trailer section

 Clients SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request which is not cacheable, is not known to be safe, or that